John Roberts (musician)

-John Roberts (5 May 1944 – 30 January 2025) was an English musician.
+John Roberts (May 5, 1944 – January 30, 2025) was an English folk singer, songwriter, and musician who lived and performed in the United States.
+He performed traditional folk songs, including ballads, a cappella singing, and sea shanties, both as a solo artist and with Tony Barrand as Roberts and Barrand.
+He was also a member of Nowell Sing We Clear.

+Early life and education

+John Roberts was born in Worcestershire, England, of Welsh ancestry.
+He moved to the United States to study graduate level psychology at Cornell University.

+In 1968, while at Cornell, Roberts met Tony Barrand.
+Both Roberts and Barrand joined the Cornell Folk Song Club and for several years served as co-presidents.

+Career

-He is best known for his musical collaborations with Tony Barrand.
-As Roberts and Barrand, they performed a cappella and accompanied performances of traditional English folk music.
-They also performed and recorded fare such as sea shanties of the North Atlantic, and an album of traditional drinking songs.
-The duo was also half of the related act Nowell Sing We Clear—which in addition to a number of albums—performs an annual yuletide concert series.
+Roberts is known for his musical collaborations with Tony Barrand.
+As Roberts and Barrand, they performed "a cappella" and accompanied performances of traditional English folk music.
+They also performed and recorded fare such as Sea shanties of the North Atlantic, and an album of traditional drinking songs. the duo was also half of the related act "Nowell Sing We Clear" - which in addition to a number of albums - performs an annual yuletide concert series.

-Born in Worcestershire, England, of Welsh ancestry, Roberts moved to the United States to study graduate level psychology at Cornell University, where he formed his longtime music partnership with Tony Barrand in 1968.
-They were members of the Cornell Folk Song Club and for several years served as co-presidents.
+Roberts also had a solo career.
+Daniel Neely of the Irish Echo called John Roberts one of the great voices of traditional song.
+He performed across the East Coast at cities including Altamont and Glens Falls, New York.

+In 1975, Roberts was the featured solo artist in the fifth concert of the Fall Folk Series at Hubbard Hall, a historic opera house and performing arts center in Cambridge, New York.
+The Post-Star described Roberts as "one of the important influences in the revival of English folk music in North America."
+His repertoire included traditional songs from England, Wales, Ireland and Scotland, together with traditional and contemporary North American folk music.
+He performed both unaccompanied and with guitar, banjo, and English and Anglo concertinas.
+On April 2, 1978 WXPN Philadelphia radio station broadcast a 3 hour radio show program with John Roberts, on British Folk Music.
+On January 12, 1980 John Roberts and Cliff Haslam presented "An Evening of English Folk Songs" at the Chelsea House Folklore Center in Brattleboro, Vermont.

+In 2007, Roberts released his first solo album, Sea Fever.

-Roberts also had a solo career, was a member of the trio Ye Mariners All (with John Rockwell and Larry Young), and performed regularly with upstate New York's Broken String Band.
+He was a member of the trio Ye Mariners All (with John Rockwell and Larry Young), and performed regularly with upstate New York's Broken String Band.
 In recent years he had performed with his partner Lisa Preston, as well as folksinger Debra Cowen.

 He was a regular at the Old Songs Festival both as a performer and Master of Ceremonies for evening concerts.

+Death

 Roberts died on 30 January 2025, at the age of 80.